Rajsnehil/Rajsnehil/README.md

 - 👋 Hi, I’m @Rajsnehil
 - 👀 I’m interested in learning new things.
-- 🌱 I’m currently learning software development.
+- 🌱 I’m working as software development.
-- 📫 How to reach me snehil.raj199640@gmail.com
+- 📫 How to reach me snehil.raj@coloredcow.in

 <!---
 Rajsnehil/Rajsnehil is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.